LuaCreationist/Game/README.md

 The client will scale what it is rendering to whatever resolution you put it to, but this will soon be changed to what resolution setting you choose.

-A camera feature will soon be implemented to follow the player, and be toggleable to the current perspective and a closer one.

 Currently the game will attempt to render the chunk the player is in, infront of, and behind.
 It handles all exceptions when it cannot.

 All of the players movement is based upon velocity, including the jumping, no collision problems have been found so far.